 Kermit Charles Harson Sr.

-RAYNE - Funeral services will be held Saturday, June 6, 2020, at a noon Mass of Christian Burial at St. Joseph Catholic Church in Rayne for Kermit Charles Harson, Sr., 76, who died Wednesday, June 3, at residence in Rayne.
+Funeral services will be held on Saturday, June 6, at a noon Mass of Christian Burial at St. Joseph Catholic Church in Rayne for Kermit Charles Harson Sr., 76, who died Wednesday, June 3, 2020, at residence in Rayne.

 Interment will be in the St. Joseph Cemetery #2, Mausoleum in Rayne.

-He was preceded in death by his father, Winfred "W.E.
-(Dick)" Harson; mother, Gladys Dupuis Harson; sister, Judy Harson Weathers; and a granddaughter, Katie Harson.
+He was preceded in death by father, Winfred “W.E.
+(Dick)” Harson; mother, Gladys Dupuis Harson; sister, Judy Harson Weathers; and granddaughter Katie Harson.

-Pallbearers will be Larry Menard, Craig Thibodeaux, Seth Harson, Chad Peltier, Bud Peltier, Kenneth Thibodeaux.
+Pallbearers will be Larry Menard, Craig Thibodeaux, Seth Harson, Chad Peltier, Bud Peltier and Kenneth Thibodeaux.

-A Rosary will be prayed Friday, June 5, at 6:30 p.m. in Gossen Funeral Home in Rayne LA.
+A Rosary will be prayed Friday, June 5, at 6:30 p.m. in Gossen Funeral Home in Rayne.

 Friends may view the obituary and guestbook online at www.gossenfuneralhome.net.